On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits

 \section{Summary}

 We present the mass-size relation of a sample of nearby galaxies at $z=0.01-0.02$, dividing the sample based on several common classifications.
-We examined different methods of size measurements in order to quantify the systematics associated in each method.
+We examined different methods of size measurements in order to quantify the systematics associated with each method.
 We also artificially redshifted these galaxies to $z=1$ to test potential systematic effects on their size measurements at high redshifts.
-From our results we find that:
+From our results, we find that:

 \begin{itemize} \item Nearby early-type galaxies with masses $\gtrsim2\times10^{10}\msun$ are not well fit with single \ser profiles.
-Two component fits and non-parametric methods appear to provide less-biased measurements.
-These methods give effective radii which are smaller than those measured with single \ser fits. \item The stellar mass-size relation of both late-type and early-type galaxies are steep at high masses ($\sim3-4\times10^{10}\msun$) and flatten at low masses. \item Although single-\ser profile fits can be biased for nearby, well-resolved galaxies, they provide robust sizes at high redshifts. \item The stellar mass-size relations of ``spiral'' and ``elliptical'' galaxies are not particularly sensitive to the precise definition of these categories (color, \ser index, morphology, sSFR), with the exception of blue galaxies which follow a somewhat higher and steeper relation. \end{itemize}
+Two-component fits and non-parametric methods appear to provide less biased measurements.
+These methods produce effective radii that are smaller than those measured with single \ser fits. \item The stellar mass-size relations of both late-type and early-type galaxies are steep at high masses ($\sim3-4\times10^{10}\msun$) and flatten at low masses.
+However, this flattening may be affected by the PSF for quiescent galaxies at very low masses ($\log(\mstar/\msun)< 9.5$). \item Although single-\ser profile fits can be biased for nearby, well-resolved galaxies, they provide robust sizes at high redshifts. \item The stellar mass-size relations of ``spiral'' and ``elliptical'' galaxies are not particularly sensitive to the precise definition of these categories (color, \ser index, morphology, sSFR), with the exception of blue galaxies, which follow a somewhat higher and steeper relation. \end{itemize}